 For this reason we also thank God without ceasing, because when you received the word of God which you heard from us, you welcomed it not as the word of men, but as it is in truth, the word of God, which also effectively works in you who believe.
 I Thess 2:13

-You self-righteous, holier than thou, hypocritical judges out there — you cannot know their hearts, do not judge another man’s servant, to his own Master he stands or falls…(Rom 14) The first works they should be doing are loving and spending time with Him (Lk.
+Are you self-righteous, or holier than thou — a hypocritical judge? — you cannot know their hearts, do not judge another man’s servant, to his own Master he stands or falls…(Rom 14).
+The first works they should be doing are loving and spending time with Him (Lk.
 10:38-42).
 But YOU do not know their hearts, but the Lord knows your heart, so humble yourself under His mighty hand if you know Him, and feed His sheep if you love Him.

 Preach the Gospel if you do not believe they are saved.

-Or maybe you yourself have not believed the foolish message?
-Or is it that you adding to it and hypocrites, no longer being straightforward about the truth of the gospel?
+Or is it possible you yourself have not believed the foolish message?
+Or is it that you adding to it and have become hypocrites, no longer being straightforward about the truth of the gospel?
 (Galatians 2:11-16).
 PLEASE, ask yourself, have you believed upon Him as Your Savior?
-And adding NOTHING that you can do, NOTHING you can bring.
+That is adding NOTHING that you can do, NOTHING you can bring.